Key takeaways:

 Humira (adalimumab) is an injectable biologic medication that’s used to treat several autoimmune disorders.
 After proper training, you or a caregiver may have the option to inject Humira at home.

-Your Humira dosage can depend on age, weight, and medical conditions.
+Your Humira dosage can depend on your age, weight, and medical conditions.
 It can also depend on other medications you’re taking.
 In some cases, you may start with a higher Humira dose, which is then lowered to your maintenance dose.

 There are ways to save on Humira, which is available as a reference (brand-name) biologic.
 If you’re eligible, you could pay as little as $0 for Humira using a copay savings card from the manufacturer.
 GoodRx can also help you purchase two adalimumab-adbm (biosimilar) pens at an exclusive cash price of $550.